joshuagryphon/plastid/docs/source/concepts/data.rst

      speed cost.
 The exception is for short :term:`read alignments`, where indexed `BAM`_ files are universally recommended.

 ..
-TODO: update when format support changes
+TODO later: update when format support changes

 Below is a table of commonly used file formats.
 At present, :data:`yeti` handles all of these except `BigWig`_, either natively or via `Pysam`_ (`BAM`_ files),